Misc. Soft Drink & Mixer Ads

 Royal Crown Cola

-Full color 10" x 13 1/2" ad for their Cola.
-The ad has a large picture of an attractive lady with red-hair, smiling with her eyes closed as she holds a cold bottle of Royal Crown Cola to her left cheek.
+Full color 10" x 13 1/2" ad for Royal Crown Cola.
+The ad has a large picture of an attractive lady with red-hair, smiling enchantledly with her eyes closed, as she holds a cold bottle of Royal Crown Cola to her left cheek.
 The ad has headlines stating "Relax!
-Enjoy the new-day cola with the Refreshing Difference!" and claiming "Made Fresher from protected concentrate - not perishable syrup".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Enjoy the new-day cola with the Refreshing Difference!", that it "Tastes Fresher, sprightlier, !!Livelier!!", that it is "Made Fresher from protected concentrate - not perishable syrup".
+This ad ends with the statement that you should "Try RC today.
+It's the *FRESHER* REFRESHER".

 March 24, 1961